raynaldmo/d9book/book/development.md

 More at the [ddev-solr repo](https://github.com/ddev/ddev-solr)

+To use the solr data for searching your Drupal site, use the [Search API solr module](https://www.drupal.org/project/search_api_solr) and  the [Search API module](https://www.drupal.org/project/search_api).
+Detailed setup instructions below at [Local Solr setup with Search API](#local-solr-setup-with-search-api-solr)

 DDEV provides some command line tools to help you manage your Solr instance.
 You can see the available commands by running `ddev solr`: